yifanai/video2anime/README.md

 ## References
 This project is based on the paper [1] and official TensorFlow implementation by the authors [2].

-[1] Junho Kim, Minjae Kim, Hyeonwoo Kang, et al.U-GAT-IT: Unsupervised Generative Attentional Networks with Adaptive Layer-Instance Normalization for Image-to-Image Translation.
-2019. arXiv:1907.10830 [cs.CV].
+[1] Junho Kim, Minjae Kim, Hyeonwoo Kang, et al. “U-GAT-IT: Unsupervised Generative Attentional Networks with Adaptive Layer-Instance Normalization for Image-to-Image Translation”.
+In: arXiv preprint arXiv:1907.10830 (2019).

 [2] [https://github.com/taki0112/UGATIT](https://github.com/taki0112/UGATIT)